Salute to America

 - Location: Greenfield Village

 An exuberant collection of songs, food and fanfare connects families, friends and neighbors to honor the great American experiment.
-We invite you to celebrate the Fourth of July at Salute to America: Summer Stroll this year.
+We invite you to a Fourth of July celebration unlike any other at Salute to America.

 Your Experience Includes:

-- Holiday theming and decade vignettes, including a 1976 Bicentennial picnic
+- Holiday theming and decade vignettes, featuring 1876 Centennial activities, 1976 Bicentennial picnic, 1950s lawncare, 1930s Depression-era and more

 - Military fife and drum parade